 After his athletic career was cut short by injuries, Mike worked in sales and business development for two Internet start-ups.
 When the dot-com “bubble” burst in 2000 and Mike was laid off, it allowed him to follow a deeper passion – empowering and inspiring people – and opened the door for Mike to start working full time as a speaker, author, and coach.

 In addition to earning a degree from Stanford in American Studies with a specialization in race and ethnicity, Mike has continued to educate himself.
 He has extensively studied many disciplines of both personal and professional development, and received training from the Coaches Training Institute.

 Mike is a former board member for two non-profit organizations – Challenge Day (a powerful youth organization that focuses on peace, healing, and personal development for teens) and The Peace Alliance (an organization focused on creating a culture of peace here in America and around the world, as well as a grassroots political campaign to create a cabinet level U.S. Department of Peace).

-Mike lives in San Rafael, CA (in the San Francisco Bay Area) with his wife Michelle, and their two young daughters, Samantha and Rosie.
+Mike lives in Novato, CA (in the San Francisco Bay Area) with his wife Michelle, and their two daughters, Samantha and Rosie.